-Figure 5: Thermal expansion as a function of temperature for a) superconducting compounds, composites and matrix materials (Clark et al., 1981; White, 1987; Meingast et al., 1991; Okaji et al., 1994; White, 1998; Yamada et al., 1998) - the Nb3Sn wire includes a tungsten core and b) mandrel materials and bonding agents (Clark, 1983; Pobell, 1996; White, 1998; Cheggour and Hampshire, 2000).
+Figure 5: Thermal expansion as a function of temperature for a) superconducting compounds, composites and matrix materials (Clark, Fujii et al., 1981; White, 1987; Meingast, Kraut et al., 1991; Okaji, Nara et al., 1994; White, 1998; Yamada, Nara et al., 1998) - the Nb3Sn conductor includes a tungsten core and b) mandrel materials and bonding agents (Clark, 1983; Pobell, 1996; White, 1998; Cheggour and Hampshire, 2000).

-Figure 6: a) The standard ITER barrel design showing the separate top and bottom copper current rings and the central titanium cylinder (Nijhuis et al., 2006).
+Figure 6: a) The standard ITER barrel design showing the separate top and bottom copper current rings and the central titanium cylinder (Nijhuis, Wessel et al., 2006).
 Note that only the titanium cylinder is prepared with a groove to support the sample strand.
 The copper rings are pinned (or supported with screws) onto the titanium cylinder. b) The Durham barrel has copper current rings screwed into the titanium cylinder.
 Note that the sample strand support groove (1) from the titanium cylinder is extended into the copper rings (2).
 Grub screws hold the copper and titanium together (3) c) Durham barrel with top copper ring removed showing an internal screw thread (4) for copper ring attachment. d) Copper ring showing the screw thread (5) (for attachment to the titanium cylinder) and the outer sample support groove (2).
-In Durham we routinely use this barrel to measure both NbTi and Nb3Sn strands.
+IN Durham we routinely use this barrel to measure both NbTi and Nb3Sn strands.

-Figure 7: Different geometries for sample holders used to make critical current measurements under applied strain. a) A spring barrel used to make variable-strain $I_c$ measurements in a vertical magnet (Walters et al., 1986; Taylor and Hampshire, 2005b), b) a 'spring-board' sample holder used to make variable-strain $I_c$ measurements in a horizontal magnet (Sunwong et al., 2013; Sunwong et al., 2014) and c) a crossboard for simultaneously applying longitudinal and transverse strains to a sample while making $I_c$ measurements in either a horizontal or vertical magnet (Greenwood et al., 2018; Greenwood et al., 2019b).
+Figure 7: Different geometries for sample holders used to make critical current measurements under applied strain. a) A spring barrel used to make variable-strain I_c measurements in a vertical magnet (Walters, Davidson et al., 1986; Taylor and Hampshire, 2005c), b) a 'spring-board' sample holder used to make variable-strain I_c measurements in a horizontal magnet (Sunwong, Higgins et al., 2013; Sunwong, Higgins et al., 2014) and c) a crossboard for simultaneously applying longitudinal and transverse strains to a sample while making I_c measurements in either a horizontal or vertical magnet (Hampshire, 2017).

 Figure 8: (a) Typical critical current density values in the superconducting layer itself for the most important high-field superconductors (b) Typical critical current density values normalised by the depairing current density at 4.2 K and zero magnetic field, for the most important high-field superconductors.
 Closed symbols denote parallel and open symbols perpendicular to the sample plane.
-The solid red line in the lower panel gives the field dependence of the depairing current derived from Ginzburg-Landau theory (Wang et al., 2017).
+The solid red line in the lower panel gives the field dependence of the depairing current derived from Ginzburg-Landau theory.
+Courtesy of G. Wang et. al. (Wang, Raine et al.).